-At least 80% of the Fund's net assets are invested in assets that comply with the promoted environmental and social characteristics.
+At least 51% of the Fund's net assets are invested in assets that comply with the promoted environmental and social characteristics.

-Within this category, at least 25% of the Fund's net assets qualify as sustainable investments as defined by article 2 (17) SFDR.
+Within this category, at least 5% of the Fund's net assets qualify as sustainable investments as defined by article 2 (17) SFDR.

 Further information about the environmental and social characteristics promoted by this Fund, as well as the considered principal adverse impacts on sustainability factors is available in the annex to this Sales Prospectus.

-The fund may invest up to 10% in contingent convertibles.
+The Fund may not invest in contingent convertibles.